levtelyatnikov/MILTestTasks/README.md

 \<path in\> - path to the directory which contains audio files (the directory can contain other directories which will lead to the audio files)
 \<subsample\> - the proportion of the files which will be randomly selected from the initial dataset.
-####The output (will be created at current working directory):
+#### The output (will be created at current working directory):
  - The directory "NoisyData/" with the noisy audio files.
- - The file "audio_path.txt" which will contain all paths to all audio files which were selected from initial dataset.
+ - The file "audio_paths.txt" which will contain all paths to all audio files which were selected from initial dataset.

  #### The idea of the noise generation
  ##### At the task was mandatory:
  - use short time furier transform to add noise
  - same type of noise for all audios

  So to solve both subtasks I decided to genarate three random sequences from three different distrinutions: uniform, normal, laplace.
 Then for each audio signal I used stft window size = 1024 and overlap = 512 and also for each audio signal I generated 3 random sequesnces from distributions with the same parameters and again used stft over that sequesnces afterward I averaged that representation of noises over axis = 1 and with some manipulation combined them together.
 So at the last step I had the stft representation of the audios and combined averages representation of the noises.
 To add the noise into the audios I have added combined averages to stft representation of the audios.
-At the end I have audios with different noises but all noises have the same type and generated from the same distributions.
+At the end I have audios with different noises but all noises have the same type because they were generated from the distributions with same parameters.

  ## Audio Denoising
  I have decided to use convolutional 1d layers.
 So the input in my NN always should have the same shape.
 To solve this problem, I decided to take audios and split them with window = 1024, such window size were choosen, because I don't have much computentional power.
-It is obvious that each audio has different length, so I decided to take length of the audio and devide it over the window size and take intenger part of such devision.
+It is obvious that each audio has different length, so I decided to take length of the audio and devide it over the window size and take intenger part of such devision and then reshape the the audio with size (audio_length/1024,1024)

 The archinecture which I decided to use is convolitional 1d autoencoder with kernel size = 2 and stride = 2 on each layer.
 #### Architecture: